Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

-Murumuru butter comes with seven more essential acids which help in body building and skin reconstruction.
+Murumuru butter contains seven more essential acids that help in skin hydration.
 Some of these acids include Myristic acid, Oleic, Linoleic, and Palmitic acids.
-A combination of these acids and other ingredients enable Murumuru butter to act as a natural moisturizer for sensitive skin.
+A combination of these acids and other ingredients enables Murumuru butter to act as a natural moisturizer for sensitive skin.

 Oleic acid, which is rich in vitamin K helps to restore skin elasticity, skin texture, and also reduces folds and wrinkles.

 This hard and waxy butter has many noteworthy functions.
-Apart from being antibacterial and antiallergenic, it’s also rich with antioxidants which are used in mild antiseptics.
+Apart from being antibacterial and antiallergenic, it’s also rich in antioxidants.

-It’s therefore used to fight acne, helps in healing of abrasions, works with eczema, and helps to moisturize psoriasis.
-This butter is highly used in shampoos, soaps, creams, conditioners, lipsticks, deodorants, and lotions.
+It’s therefore used to fight acne, helps in the healing of abrasions, works with eczema, and helps to moisturize psoriasis.
+Murumuru butter is used in shampoos, soaps, creams, conditioners, lipsticks, deodorants, and lotions.